 These designs are by PELA project contributors, not by the LEGO corporation.
 They are compatible with LEGO and similar blocks available from multiple manufacturers and online projects.
 The associated patents have expired.
 These designs are not identical to LEGO; they have been specially modified for easy 3D printing and offered in the spirit of open source collaborative innovation.

-If what you want is available as injection moulded plastic, buy it for the higher quality and durability.
+If what you want is available as injection molded plastic, buy it for the higher quality and durability.
 These model are helpful when you want something customized, a special color, an unusual material, and for replacement parts when you just can’t wait.

-The generated 3D models displayed here are hosted in a separate github project to minimize the size of pulling changes in this repo: PELA-parametric-blocks-render
+The generated 3D models displayed here are hosted in a separate GitHub project to minimize the size of pulling changes in this repo: PELA-parametric-blocks-render

 If you don’t find what you need, consider adding it, contact us or check out the many other excellent design available.